PalmaITEM/6lochar/README.md

 ## Why?

 Even though _6LoWPAN_ is mostly used for _IEEE 802.15.4_ devices, other devices/radios can also benefit from the defined compression mechanisms.

-The goal of this project was to demonstrate _6LoWPAN_ over a resource-constrained _VHF_ link.
+The goal of this project was to demonstrate _6LoWPAN_ over a resource-constrained _VHF_ link under the scope of the H2020 MSCA IF [SINet project](https://sinet.item.ntnu.no)

 ## How?

 This kernel module registers a character device that can be read or written into, which in turn reads and writes _802.15.4_ frames from and to the created _wpan_ interface.

-More details on why and how available on https://sinet.dpalma.eu or https://sinet.item.ntnu.no
+More details on why and how available on https://sinet.dpalma.eu or https://sinet.item.ntnu.no (soon)

 # Getting started